l-snq/porter/client/README.md

 Maybe i should just use the ytdlp wrapper (the terminal based wrapper) and make an app off of that, which albeit, is cursed.
-But if that works better, might be a better idea.
+But if that works better, might be a better idea. check out: https://ytjs.dev/guide/getting-started.html and then use ffmpeg to convert the video to audio?